1q21.1 deletion syndrome: Signs and symptoms

 Approximately 75% of all children with a 1q21.1 microdeletion exhibit delayed development, notably in motor skills such as sitting, standing, and walking.
 Individuals may have generalized mild learning difficulties; about 30% of those diagnosed with 1q21.1 deletion syndrome are affected.

 Dysmorphic craniofacial traits are common, however, they are highly varied and thus difficult to identify.
 Microcephaly has been reported in 39% of those with the 1q21.1 deletion.

 It is not clear whether the list of symptoms is complete.
 Very little information is known about the syndrome.
 The syndrome can have completely different effects on members of the same family.

 Genitourinary abnormalities include vesicoureteral reflux, hydronephrosis, inguinal hernia, cryptorchidism, and genital malformations.
 There have been two reported cases of Mayer-Rokitansky-Kuster-Hauser syndrome alongside 1q21.1 deletion syndrome.

 The majority of affected people have normal neurologic physical examinations, however hypotonia and tremors are quite common.
 Seizures affect roughly 16% of children and typically begin during infancy.

 Possible psychiatric and behavioral abnormalities include autism spectrum disorder, attention deficit hyperactivity disorder, and mood disorders.
 Furthermore, distal 1q21.1 microdeletions have been found in 0.2%-0.6% of those with schizophrenia.

 A common deletion is between 1.0-1.9Mb.
 Mefford states that the standard for a deletion is 1.35Mb.

 Physical and clinical features reported in individuals with the distal 1q21.1 deletion are highly variable, ranging from no apparent findings to multiple congenital and developmental differences.
 Commonly affected systems include growth, neurological and motor function, heart development, vision, and behavior.

 Growth and Development.
 Frequently described findings include failure to thrive, poor postnatal growth, short stature, microcephaly, and structural brain anomalies such as corpus callosum malformations.
 Eye findings may include strabismus, coloboma, and cataracts; opthalmologic involvement is reported in roughly one-third of individuals.
 Cardiac abnormalities such as septal defects, outflow-tract anomalies, and tetralogy of Fallot have been observed.
 Craniofacial findings such as high-arched palate have also been described.

 Neurological and Behavioral.
 Neurological and motor features can include hypotonia (low muscle tone), motor delay, seizures and oral-motor dysfunction contributing to feeding or speech difficulties and excessive drooling (sialorrhea).
 Neurobehavioral traits described include attention deficit/hyperactivity disorder (ADHD), autistic characteristics, mood or anxiety disorders, sleep disturbance, self-injurious behavior, and, in some adults, psychotic disorders such as schizophrenia.

+Families report mood swings, including intense temper outbursts such as screaming or aggression and oppositional behaviour.
+However, presentations vary, and individuals may also exhibit positive and engaging behaviour.

 Other findings.
 Musculoskeletal and genitourinary findings may include skeletal differences or urinary tract anomalies.
 Feeding and gastrointestinal issues such as dysphagia, gastroesophageal reflux, or gastroparesis may require individualized management, and G-tube feeding can be indicated when oral intake is insufficient.
+In one study of 68 subjects, dental deformities were reported in 10.3%.
 Hearing loss has also been described.